the-s-is-silent/Outlaws-of-the-Wastes/Faction Adjustments.md

 - Sanctums are buffed: they add +1 Faith while the faction has Power and don't have as much of a reduction in Science gain compared to standard Libraries.
 - College of Mystics is buffed: it no longer has reduced Science gain compared to standard Universities, adds an unconditional +2 Culture, and adds +1 Faith while the faction has Power.
 However, it no longer adds Great Scientist Points.
 - Initiate Schools are nerfed: they lose the added Science yields to Rubble/Ruins and the extra starting XP to new units is only granted to Armor units.
 However, they add +1 Culture/Faith while the faction has Power.
+- Arena nerfed to remove the extra point of Culture/Happiness while the player possesses extra Slaves and to restrict the starting XP bonus to Armor units.
+It can still conditionally provide +2 Local Happiness, but the condition is changed to being at war.
 - War Council's Production boost only applies to Armor units.
 It now adds a 5% Unhappiness reduction in all cities, but the player has to be at war for it to apply.
 - Seer Council's old effect has been thrown out.
-It now gains the standard 10% Council growth bonus, and adds +2 Culture to every owned Fuel Depot and College of Mystics and a +25% Production boost towards Faith buildings.
+It now gains the standard 10% Council growth bonus, and adds +2 Culture to every owned Fuel Depot and College of Mystics and a +50% Production boost towards Faith buildings.
 - New UBs:
   - Ignitor's Tower (new Town Hall replacement, retains the 75% boost to Worker training speed but adds 80 City HP instead of 20% total Food, +2 Production with extra Slaves instead of +2 Food, and +1 Culture/Faith with Books access)
   - Fortified Aquifer (replaces Water Storage, +5 City Strength, +50 City HP, +1 Food/Water to worked Mountain tiles)